-Mr. William Halliwell is the professional teacher of this famous band.
-This gentleman is so well known that there need be no more said about him, only that St. Hilda must have the best tuition possible, and that is why Mr. Halliwell is the professional conductor of St. Hilda's Band: "The Champion Brass Band of the British Empire."
+Mr. William Halliwell is the professsional teacher of this This gentleman is so well known that there need be no more said about him, only that St. Hilda must have the best tuition possible, and that is why Mr. Halliwell is the professional conductor of St. Hilda's Band: "The Champion Brass Band of the British Empire."

-The story of St. Hilda Band winning the Thousand Guinea Challenge Trophy for the 5th time, on Saturday, September 25th, 1926, is known throughout the civilised world, and need not be further commented upon here, but merely to say that much of this splendid success was due to the magnificent tonal qualities of the band, chiefly due to those wonderful Hawkes special bore "Profundo" Basses and other splendid instruments of Hawkes' manufacture used in the band.
+The story of St. Hilda's Band winning the Thousand Guinea Challenge Trophy for the fifth time, on Saturday, September 25th, 1926, is well-known through the civilised world, and need not be further commented upon here, but merely to say that much of this splendid success was due to the magnificent tonal qualities of the band, a triumph of artistic talent.